Sellebjergen/ThresholdKyber/README.md

 # Threshold Kyber

+## New meeting questions.
+- What exactly is the formal definition of the advantage between using the RLWE and MLWE function?
+When in both cases we encrypt around 32 bytes of information.

 ## Meeting Questions
 - Is IND-CPA Kyber inherently rigid?
 - Is hashing hard inside MPC because output has to look "scrambled" and that would require a lot of operations?